akshseh/Nim_Documentation/README.md

 ```
 The assignment operator for strings copies the string.
 You can use the & operator to concatenate strings and  add to append to a string.

-Strings are compared using their lexicographical order.
-All the comparison operators are supported.
-By convention, all strings are UTF-8 encoded, but this is not enforced.
-For example, when reading strings from binary files, they are merely a sequence of bytes.
-The index operation s[i] means the i-th char of s, not the i-th unichar.

-String variables are initialized with a special value, called nil.
-However, most string operations cannot deal with nil (leading to an exception being raised) for performance reasons.
-It is best to use empty strings "" rather than nil as the empty value.
-But "" often creates a string object on the heap, so there is a trade-off to be made here.

 ### Integers

-Nim has these integer types built-in:  int int8 int16 int32 int64 uint uint8 uint16 uint32 uint64.

 The default integer type is int.
 Integer literals can have a type suffix to specify a non-default integer type:
 ```nim